saving-satoshi/saving-satoshi/README.md

 To run this project locally:

-1. First download the code from this repository
-2. Ensure you have NodeJS version 16.13.0 or higher installed
+1. First, make sure you have NodeJS version 16.13.0 or higher installed.
+Check `node -v`.
+Node [installation instructions](https://nodejs.org/en/download/package-manager/)
+3. Download this repository `git clone https://github.com/saving-satoshi/saving-satoshi.git`
+4. Change into the directory `cd saving-satoshi`
-3. Run `npm install` to download the required code libraries
+5. Run `npm install` to download the required code libraries
-4. Run `npm run build` to build
+6. Run `npm run build` to build
-5. Run `npm run start` to spin up the development environment
+7. Run `npm run start` to spin up the development environment
-6. Open `http://localhost:3000` in your browser to access the site
+8. Open `http://localhost:3000` in your browser to access the site.
 ## Roadmap

 This project was started during the [Bitcoin Designathon](http://event.bitcoin.design) in October 2022.
 It then continued with the [bolt.fun Legends of Lightning Tournament](https://makers.bolt.fun/project/saving-satoshi).